Secularization movement in the Philippines: Background

 The secularization movement encouraged the assignment of native Filipino priests to head parishes.
 The movement was met with opposition from the Spanish friars who are regulars due to its negative effects to their political authority and influence in the Philippine islands.
-Some religious regulars justified their opposition from give native priests more responsibility with racist reasoning, that natives are not suitable for priesthood to begin with.
+Some religious regulars justified their opposition to give native priests more responsibility with racist reasoning, and that the natives are allegedly not suitable for priesthood to begin with.
 They were also concerned that the secularization process might lead to secession of the island colony from Spain.
 Native priests previously played a role in the uprisings in Mexico and Peru.

 History

 Spanish-sanctioned secularization

 Charles III of Spain in 1759 instituted a policy which aimed to subject the Catholic Church to the Spanish monarchy.
 The religious orders resisted such moves in contrast to the seculars who report to bishops appointed by the monarchy.

 The secularization movement began in the 1770s.
-Following the expulsion of the Jesuits in 1768 from all of the Spanish empire's colonies including the Philippines, the Spanish monarchy issued a royal decree in 1774 to fill vacant clergy posts in parishes with seculars.
+Following the expulsion of the Jesuits in 1768 from all of the Spanish Empire's colonies including the Philippines, the Spanish monarchy issued a royal decree in 1774 to fill vacant clergy posts in parishes with seculars.
 The decree was implemented in the Philippines by Governor General Simon de Anda.
-In the Philippines, this meant that native priests would fill the vacancies which was met with opposition from the Spaniard regular clergymen on various grounds.Most native secular priests also proved to be ill-equipped to govern parishes.
+In the Philippines, this meant that native priests would fill the vacancies which was met with opposition from the Spaniard regular clergymen on various grounds.
+Most native secular priests also proved to be ill-equipped to govern parishes.
 The takeover of the seculars of parishes in Pampanga from the Augustinians overseen by Governor General Anda himself turned violent.

-In 1787 the colonial government in the Philippines petitioned the Charles III to put an end to secularization policy.
+In 1787, the colonial government in the Philippines petitioned for Charles III to put an end to secularization policy.
 The Spanish government revoked its secularization policy in 1826, despite the Holy See's position of discouragement against the permanence of a religious order in governing a parish.
-However the Vatican or the Pope had no absolute power over Catholic clergy in the Philippines.
-The pope's decision affecting the Philippines had to be approved by the Spanish government and religious orders in the Philippines still wielded influence over the colonial government and could override the Vatican.
+However, the Rome (modern-day Vatican) or the Pope had no absolute power over Catholic clergy in the Philippines.
+The Pope's decision affecting the Philippines had to be approved by the Spanish government and religious orders in the Philippines still wielded influence over the colonial government and could override Rome (modern-day Vatican).